India being a religious country is full of historical mythology. There are a number of religious places that are a must visit.

 Inside the Jagannath Temple

-It is one of the largest temple in the region and has a mammoth kitchen inside as well.
+It is one of the largest temples in the region and has a mammoth kitchen inside as well.
 The outer enclosure of the temple is called Meghnada Prachira, while the inner enclosure is called Kurma Bedha

 Best Time to Visit Jagannath Puri